fleetingbytes/artix-installation/README.md

 ### Graphics Card

 I have a legacy nvidia card Geforce GTX 675M which is not supported by `nvidia` closed-source drivers.
 I cannot use the normal nvidia legacy drivers `nvidia-390xx` because Artix uses a custom kernel.
 Therefore I must install `nvidia-390xx-dkms` which can adapt to custom kernels.

+nvidia-390xx-dkms and nvidia-390xx-utils is now newly in `[galaxy-gremlins]`, [thanks alium](https://forum.artixlinux.org/index.php/topic,1400.msg9766.html#msg9766), so we need to uncomment this in our `/etc/pacman.conf`:

+    [galaxy-gremlins]
+    Include = /etc/pacman.d/mirrorlist

 Also we need `linux-headers`:

     pacman -S linux-headers
     pacman -S nvidia-390xx-dkms nvidia-390xx-settings nvidia-390xx-utils